wp-plugins/frontpage-slideshow/readme.txt

 	2. Everywhere else into the pages by inserting the following code snippet into your theme's .php files where you want the slideshow to be displayed:

 `<?php
-// added by <yourname> in order to add the slideshow using the frontpage-slideshow plugin echo do_shortcode('[FrontpageSlideshow]');
+// added by <yourname here> in order to add the slideshow using the frontpage-slideshow plugin echo do_shortcode('[FrontpageSlideshow]');
 ?>`